 "I always felt like if there was anybody I would trust (flying) it would be Doug," she said.

 Bourn even traveled with the Castilleja team to robotics competitions.

-"He really forced the girls to take the time to understand the physics of the problem, and he gave the girls a lot of room to fail — to learn and to fail," O'Malley said.
+"He made the time," O'Malley said.
+"He really forced the girls to take the time to understand the physics of the problem, and he gave the girls a lot of room to fail -- to learn and to fail.